-One of the most important tools when applying for a job is your resume apart from a job application letter.
+One of the most important tools when applying for a job is your resume.

 In some places, this is also called your CV, what does CV stand for?
 It is Latin for Curriculum Vitae.
 Although the names are used to mean the same thing, there is a slight difference in their structure.

-The main difference being the length, and although both list summaries of work experience and skills.
-A CV is typically longer than a resume at two to three pages in length.
+The main difference being the length, and although both documents list summaries of work experience and skills, a CV is typically longer than a resume, typically at three to four pages in length.

-This resume guide will run through the best ways to create a good resume, what are your resume objectives to help you in your quest when seeking employment.
+This resume guide will run through the best ways to create a good resume, and what are your resume objectives, to help you in your quest when seeking employment.

 All of the resume tips will show you what to include, and what you can safely leave out, and how it should be presented to the employers, you will be approaching.

 Because sometimes you are limited for space in a resume, all that you include needs to be the most important information regarding your job application.